albinsuresh/thin-edge.io/docs/src/contribute/design/next-tedge-api/case-studies/rentable-equipment.md

 The pump should be identifiable in the Cloud IoT via `te:flowserve:AF012345` (where slashes `/` are replaced with `:`).
 It will **NOT** include thin-edge's device-id (e.g. the device certificate's CommonName field).

 :::tip
-The `@id` fields can use slashes `/` in their name, however the name will be normalized when communicating with IoT Platforms to improve the compatibility with other API (e.g. REST API).
-The nro

-The `@id` normalization just involves replacing slashes `/` with a colon `:`.
+Each cloud mapper is free to normalize the `@id` field to suite the requirements of the corresponding IoT Platform.
+For example it is common that the slashes `/` are replaced with colons `:` so that the id's are compatible with additional non-MQTT based API also offered by the IoT Platform (for example REST API).
 :::

 #### Register telemetry meta data